 “As upsetting as this is, however, it is also sobering to realize crimes against schools do occur and we must always be vigilant.
 Regularly in Barrington 220, we revisit security procedures to ensure our students and staff know what to do in the event of a lockdown, and we are re-examining our entry protocols to remain diligent about screening those who request access to our schools.
 In addition, partnerships with and proximity to our local law enforcement agencies are both proactive and reassuring,” read a letter from District 220 Superintendent Tom Leonard.

-In Newtown, the gunman apparently wanted to kill his mother, a kindergarten teacher at the Sandy Hook Elementary School, according to the Newtown Patch.
+In Newtown, , according to the Newtown Patch.
 For complete coverage go to the Newtown Patch.